-The mission of the Harris Family Center for Disability and Health Policy (HFCDHP) is to increase the number of qualified individuals with disabilities to successfully pursue careers in the health professions at Western University of Health Sciences.
-We support the University's commitment to equity and diversity by providing support services and academic accommodations to students with disabilities.
+The mission of the Harris Family Center for Disability and Health Policy (HFCDHP) is to assist qualified individuals with disabilities to successfully pursue careers in the health professions at Western University of Health Sciences (WesternU).
+We support the University's commitment to humanism by providing support services and academic accommodations to students with disabilities.
 We share information, promote awareness of disability issues, and ensure access for students within the University community.